hugligit/miniprojects/source/music/index.rst

 Chip Kick
 ----------

-This usese a single layer to create a harsh, digital sounding kick drum that is reminiscent of the 8-bit computing era.
+This uses a single layer to create a harsh, digital sounding kick drum that is reminiscent of the 8-bit computing era.
 A sawtooth wave creates the body of the sound (tuned to A1 in this example).
 The BIT, FLD and DRV effects add harmonics in the upper mid-range.
 Pitch modulation using